 Non-stick coated interior walls make for easy cleaning.
 The LCD screen provides an easily read system setup, with various presets for baking, broiling, toasting and more.
 This convection-style oven moves hot air around, reducing bake times by nearly 30% while simultaneously providing an economical heating solution.

 However, don’t be misled by its simplicity—this oven still utilizes state-of-the-art technology, making it a perfect choice for the countertop baker.
-Its large interior allows you to bake six slices of bread, a 12-inch pizza, or even four pounds of chicken!
+Its large interior lets you bake six slices of bread, a 12-inch pizza, or even four pounds of chicken!

 hOmeLabs 6 Slice Convection Toaster Ove